 These traditions offered me a rich foundation for understanding and practice.
 Despite my fervent pursuit of the divine, my personal transformation lagged behind my cognitive knowledge.
 As life unfolded, and I encountered moments of profound crisis, the complex systems I had developed to understand and follow God began to crumble.

-As a bishop consecrated in the Christian tradition, my own lineage is rooted in “apostolic succession,” a sacred chain of spiritual authority that can be traced from the bishop who consecrated me, all the way back to the apostles.
-This chain of transmission is not unlike Sufi tariqas that can be traced to Muhammed or Hindu initiations passed from guru to disciples through ancient paramparas.
+To do so, we must hold our identities, roles, and ideologies lightly.
+As a bishop ultimately consecrated in the African Orthodox Christian tradition, my own lineage is rooted in “apostolic succession,” a sacred chain of spiritual authority that can be traced from the bishop who consecrated me, all the way back to the apostles.
+Other traditions have similar lines of spiritual tradition, such as Sufi tariqas that trace back to Muhammed or Hindu initiations passed from guru to disciples through ancient paramparas.

 In FOIS, we acknowledge that these lineages have deep wisdom, and that we can learn from each others' lineages.
 And ultimately, what we learn is that many of the things we do in our individual spiritual communities look strikingly similar and have similar spiritual goals and outcomes.
 Each tradition brings its unique wisdom and practices, yet they all converge on the same journey to “return to Source,” a journey into the Divine "I" or "I am."
 This journey, shared by all these lineages, is a pursuit of a deeper understanding of the true Self and the realization of the divine presence within.